susbo/concur/README.md

 | Parameter | Description
 | :---: | ---
 | -s \-\-size | Fragment size range to use for analysis.
 20-50 is used by default; non-informative lengths will automatically be excluded. [*optional*]
-| -r \-\-reads_min | This parameter sets the minimum number of reads near the TIS required to include a read set in the analysis.
-A threshold of **1000 reads** is used by default.
-Increasing this threshold may improve the analysis of very deeply sequenced libraries.
-We do not recommend lowering it. [*optional*]
+| -r \-\-reads_min | This parameter sets the minimum number of reads near the TIS required to consider a read set in the analysis.
+The default threshold is **1000** reads.
+Increasing this threshold may improve the analysis of very deeply sequenced libraries. [*optional*]

 ### Installing Additional Genomes